 Teething in babies may cause fever.

-Fact: The teething process in babies begins somewhere around the age of 6 months and continues till 24 months of age.
+Fact: The teething process in babies begins somewhere around the age of six months and continues till 24 months of age.
 Younger babies have a weak immune system and so they catch infections or other illness easily.
 If your baby has a fever and he begins teething at the same time, it does not mean that he has the fever due to teething.
-You may notice a slight increase in your baby’s temperature if he is teething, but it cannot be said as a fever.
-However, if your baby has a fever, then don’t take it for a teething symptom, take him to a doctor, he will suggest you the best.
+You may notice a slight increase in your baby’s temperature if he is teething which occurs due to gum inflammation.
+However, if your baby has a fever, then don’t take it for a teething symptom, take him to a doctor, and he will suggest you the best.